MikeBild/graphql-pouch/doc/custom-functions.md

 # Custom Query and Mutation functions

 Sometimes it's necessary to extend GraphQL-Pouch's base functionality with your own project specific implementations.
+The code must be written in a “stateless” style i.e. it should assume there is no affinity to the underlying runtime.
+In-Memory state, local file system access, child processes, and similar artifacts may not extend beyond the lifetime of the request, and any persistent state should be stored in PouchDB, or another internet-available storage service.
+Custom functions can include NPM modules to access external infrastructure components.

 Use custom function for:

 * Fetch data from third-party data source e.g. RESTful services, Databases, etc.
 * Mutation query Input-Validation